rtruo001/AppleTea/README.md

 Below is an example package.json containing different dependencies and their versions.
 Whenever npm install is called, these dependencies are immediately installed as well.

+devDependencies are only when the development options is on.

 ```
 {
   "name": "AppleTea",